MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 ## Assumptions

-This article assumes that you have a basic knowledge of the Dataverse platform, cloud flows, and the Project Schedule Application Programming Interface (API).
+This article assumes that you have a basic knowledge of the Dataverse platform, cloud flows, and the Project Schedule API.
 For more information, see the [References](#references) section later in this article.

 ## Create a flow